 |ImageJ developers||The ImageJDev project (this web site and associated community) is developing version 2.0 of ImageJ, referred to as "ImageJ2" or "IJ2" for short.
 It is a complete rewrite of ImageJ, but includes ImageJ1 with a compatibility layer, so that old-style plugins and macros can run the same as in IJ1.||Dec.
 2009||Active|

 ImageJA is a project that provides a clean Git History of the ImageJ 1.* branch, with a proper 'pom.xml' file so that it can be used with Maven without hassles.

 It is what Fiji uses (see below) at its core.

 Fiji is Just ImageJ, with extras.
 It is a distribution of ImageJ with many plugins useful for image analysis in the life sciences, an automatic updater, and improved scripting capabilities.
 It is actively maintained, with updates released often.

 We recommend Fiji as the preferred version of ImageJ.

-It goes hand in hand with a comprehensive manual describing how to use the bundle with light microscopy image data.
-It is a great resource by microscopists, for microscopists.
-However, it is not maintained as actively as Fiji is (see above).
-For the most part it is possible to add specific plugins from MBF_ImageJ to a Fiji installation, combining the best of both programs.
+It went hand in hand with a comprehensive manual describing how to use the bundle with light microscopy image data.
+It was a great resource by microscopists, for microscopists.
+Unfortunately, the manual went offline in late 2012.
+Nonetheless, it is often possible to add specific plugins from MBF ImageJ to a Fiji installation, combining the best of both programs.